 While both human security and national security aim to provide safe and secure environments for individuals to thrive and build relationships, their approaches and scopes differ.
 National security primarily focuses on maintaining peace on a larger scale through national laws and systems, aiming to protect citizens by keeping out security threats.

-On the other hand, peace and security recognizes that security extends beyond external threats and requires building relationships and addressing social environments within cities, states, and nations.
+On the other hand, peace and security recognize that security extends beyond external threats and requires building relationships and addressing social environments within cities, states, and nations.
 These two avenues to peace, human security and national security, are interdependent and cannot exist without each other.

 The field of peace work offers a diverse range of career opportunities across various sectors and institutions worldwide.
-One possible career path is a conflict mediator, where professionals play a pivotal role in resolving disputes and equipping communities with the necessary tools for peaceful conflict resolution.

 Whether you are passionate about peace and justice, conflict resolution, or human rights, a career in peace work offers an incredible opportunity to contribute to positive change and forge a path toward a more peaceful future.